 What is a foreign currency transfer?

 A transfer of money usually from one country to another, with an exchange of currencies at an agreed rate.
 When you transact such transfers via your bank, there are a lot of hidden fees involved and it is difficult to understand how much money you’re paying for this service.
 It is often a lot more than you think.

 Money transfer companies are non-bank entities that specialise in money and currency transfers for individuals and businesses.
 You can find our best money transfer companies selection here, and see the differences between fx companies and banks here.

-4. What are some of the advantages of currency transfer companies?
+What are some of the advantages of these providers against banks?

 - Cheaper than banks

 - Straightforward fee structure

 - Can offer Premium added-value services